preciousmum/100-DAYS-OF-PYTHON-CODING/README.md

 On day 2 i was introduced to
 - Data types and how to check data types
 - Mathematical operations
+- i also learnt about the f string and how to use it to join multiple data types together e.g print(f" string {datatype to convert}")

  I did project titled TIP CALCULATOR https://github.com/preciousmum/100-DAYS-OF-PYTHON-CODING/blob/0d935598d169ed9518f718279cbd9048924a070f/DAY_2/8%20Project.py